Augustin Thompson

-Augustin Thompson (November 25, 1835 – June 8, 1903) was a physician, businessman and philanthropist who created the Moxie soft drink and the company that manufactured it (now part of the Coca-Cola Company).
+Augustin Thompson (November 25, 1835 – June 8, 1903) was an American physician, businessman, and philanthropist who created the Moxie soft drink and the company that manufactured it (now part of the Coca-Cola Company).

 Early life and Civil War service

 Thompson was born in Union, Maine on November 25, 1835.

 On October 1, 1862 he enlisted in the Union Army and, nine days later, was commissioned as captain of Company G, 28th Maine Volunteer Infantry.
 He saw action in the Siege of Port Hudson in Donaldsonville, Louisiana as well as minor action at Fort Pickens in Pensacola, Florida.
 He was wounded in action and developed tuberculosis which led to his discharge on August 31, 1863.

 On October 27, 1864, Thompson rejoined the Union Army as commander of the 7th Company Unassigned Maine Infantry Volunteers.
 The company was organized at Augusta and served from November 2, 1864 at Fort Popham in Phippsburg, Maine guarding the approaches to the key shipbuilding city of Bath.
 After the defeat of the Confederacy, Thompson was, along with his company, mustered out of service on July 6, 1865.
 Later he was granted, through an act of Congress, brevet (i.e. honorary) promotions to major and lieutenant colonel in recognition of his distinguished service during the Civil War.